-The outlook for precious metals prices appears to be mixed on the short term but depending on economic conditions world-wide and world events this could change especially as it relates to interest rate changes in the U.S. Lincoln will require significant investment as it transitions into development stage projects.
+The outlook for precious metals prices appears to be mixed on the short term but depending on economic conditions world-wide and world events this could change especially as it relates to interest rate changes in the U.S. Lincoln will require significant investment as it transitions through permitting into the development stage.
 Staff and contractor requirements are expected to increase as Lincoln fast-tracks these properties to production.
 Lincoln management's objective is to become a new junior gold-silver producer in the United States, where there is no threat to mineral tenure or repatriation of mining profits.